Illinois Wrongful Death Caps

 - A $39.9 million settlement in a wrongful death/trucking collision case

 - $21 million settlement in a case involving delayed intubation, improperly monitored oxygen, and delayed cesarean.
-Decedent died after being in a coma for twelve weeks and her son was left permanently brain-damaged and unable to care for himself.
+Decedent died after being in a coma for 12 weeks, and her son was left permanently brain-damaged and unable to care for himself.

 You can see a full list of our recoveries here.